 A weight-of-evidence decision-making framework for biological status determination was a key output of the Reducing Uncertainty in Stock Status (RUSS) project, undertaken from 2009 to 2012 (Larcombe et al. 2015).
 Application of the framework requires the assembly of an evidence base to support status determination and is analogous to a review of fisheries indicators.
-The framework provides a structure for the assembly and review of indicators of biomass and fishing mortality status, which has been applied in the compilation of the Fishery status reports since 2009.
+The framework provides a structure for the assembly and review of indicators of biomass and fishing mortality status.
 The framework provides guidance on interpreting these indicators, and aims to provide a transparent and repeatable process for status determination.
 It requires a description of attributes of the stock and the fishery, documentation of lines of evidence for status, and presentation of the key information used to support the status classification.
 Expert judgement plays an important role in status determination, with an emphasis on documenting the key evidence and rationale for the decision.
 The decision-making process is undertaken separately for biomass and fishing mortality.
 This framework is relatively more important and more often applied in the absence of formal stock assessments.

 30.3 Assessing economic status

 The economic status of each Commonwealth fishery (excluding jointly managed Torres Strait fisheries) is determined by assessing management performance against the economic objective of the FM Act, which is to maximise net economic returns (NER) to the Australian community from the management of Australian fisheries.
 Performance against this objective is evaluated using three criteria: key economic trends, management arrangements and performance against the HSP’s economic objective.

 The economic status of Torres Strait fisheries is also evaluated.
-However, as these fisheries are managed under the Torres Strait Fisheries Act 1984, the HSP and its economic objective do not apply.
+However, because these fisheries are managed under the Torres Strait Fisheries Act 1984, the HSP and its economic objective do not apply.
 Therefore, performance of these fisheries is assessed against fishery-specific objectives, as well as those of the Torres Strait Fisheries Act 1984.
 These are:

 - to acknowledge and protect the traditional way of life and livelihood of Traditional Inhabitants, including their rights in relation to traditional fishing